hackoregon/civic/packages/civic-scripts/README.md

 }
 ```

-Extending and/or altering the aforementioned forbidden entries within the archetype's configuration may void your warranty.
+Extending and/or altering the aforementioned forbidden entries within the core's configuration may void your warranty.

 ### ESLint

-`@hackoregon/civic-archetype` uses [Airbnb's](https://github.com/airbnb/javascript) mostly-sane ESLint configurations.
-In your project, simply extend your `.eslintrc` with the archetype configs and throw on any configurations your team particularly likes.
+`@hackoregon/civic-scripts` uses [Airbnb's](https://github.com/airbnb/javascript) mostly-sane ESLint configurations.
+In your project, simply extend your `.eslintrc` with the core configs and throw on any configurations your team particularly likes.
 In this example, we're throwing out a few arrow-function rules and declaring safe globals.

 ```
 {
-  "extends": "./node_modules/@hackoregon/civic-archetype/configs/eslint/.eslintrc",
+  "extends": "./node_modules/@hackoregon/civic-scripts/configs/eslint/.eslintrc",
   "rules": {
     "prefer-arrow-callback": 0,
     "arrow-body-style": 0